ZupIT/ritchie-docs/content/en/Getting started/Initialize cli.md

 ![](/shared/rit-init.gif)

-Then, the command execution will create all the necessary configuration's files.
+After this, the command will create all the necessary configuration's files.

-## Step 2: Verify Initialization
+## **Step 2: Verify Initialization**

 ### 1. Commons repository

-If you added the community formulas repository, you can check it by using the following command:
+If you added the community formulas repository, verify the import using the following command:

 ```text
 rit list repo
 ```

-This command will return all formulas repositories the user has access locally.
+This command will return all formulas repositories the user has local access to.

 ![](/shared/rit-list-repo.gif)

 ### 2. Ritchie folder

-You can then check the **`.rit`** folder has been created on your **`$HOME`** directory.
+You can check if the **`.rit`** folder has been created on your **`$HOME`** directory.

 {{% alert color="info" %}}